 This last photo was taken with my 50mm 1.8 lens.

 As you can see, my aperture was able to go lower with this lens.
 Because of that, I was able to raise my shutter speed.

 Feel free to experiment past these settings!
-They are just a loose guide to help you capture some warm, glowy Christmas photos.
+They are just a loose guide to help you capture some warm, glowy Christmas photos beside the tree.
 If you find that your photos are coming out too dark, try raising your ISO to the next level up.
 If that makes them too bright, then try increasing the shutter speed some.
 Practice makes perfect!